Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

 The section of 108B west of Greenwich was withdrawn in 1985, but a re-think in 1986 produced the 286, almost recreating the 108A of 1969-70 from Eltham to Greenwich.
 The 108B was cut back to Lewisham, and the 108 diverted to Lewisham to cover.
 Although initially double deck worked, the 286 quickly fell into the hands of Optare StarRider minibuses from New Cross garage.
 The route was a surprise award to Transcity Coaches of Sidcup starting on 11 July 1992, which bought some new 9m Dennis Darts for the route.

-At the other end, the former display of Greenwich, Church has been changed to Greenwich, Cutty Sark, even though the last set down point is in Romney Road, a fair distance from the remains of said ship (which is unlikely to return during the course of the present contract!) and even further from the station of the same name.
-While the qualifier is unlikely to lead to any confusion, there is only one place where buses can terminate in Greenwich, so I am surprised it has been included.
+At the other end, the former display of Greenwich, Church has been changed to Greenwich, Cutty Sark, even though the last set down point is in Romney Road, a fair distance from the said ship and even further from the station of the same name.
+While the qualifier is unlikely to lead to any confusion, there is only one place where buses can terminate in Greenwich, so I am surprised it was included.

 Navigation